shajra/zzz-testing-style/README.txt

 A Little About SBT
 ------------------

-The SBT launcher jar is a bootstrap application that goes out to the internet and downloads everything you really need.
+The SBT launcher JAR is a bootstrap application that goes out to the internet and downloads everything you really need.
 These downloads end up in two
 places: